 Then use your hands to bring the ingredients together.
 It will look shaggy.
 Cover with a damp towel and let it sit for 45 minutes.
 (Be sure to set a timer.)
 This is the AUTOLYSE.

+Add Craisins, walnuts, and cinnamon.
 After 45 minutes, add the Craisins, walnuts, and cinnamon.
 Then start the stretch and folds.
 Use your hand and lift the dough up on one side, stretching it upward, and then punch into the center of the dough.
 Turn the dough and repeat.
 Continue this process for about 30 seconds.
-This is the STRETCH AND FOLDS.100 grams lower-sugar Craisins, 75 grams walnuts, 1 teaspoon cinnamon
+This is the STRETCH AND FOLDS.You’ll want to try to get most of the add-ins to the center of the dough during this process.
+Form the dough into a smooth’ish ball, and place towel back in the bowl.100 grams lower-sugar Craisins, 75 grams walnuts, 1 teaspoon cinnamon

 ADDITIONAL STRETCH AND FOLDS: I recommend doing additional stretch and folds if time permits.
 Do these every 30 minutes for 3-4 more times to further develop the gluten structure.